5 Stages of Retirement

 Retirement transition is the process in which individuals adjust to retirement from an active working life and adjust to the lifestyle change brought about by retirement.
 (1)

-What most people are not aware of is the finance side of retirement is less of an issue than the psychological impact many people experience when transitioning into and living in retirement.
+What most people are not aware of is the financial side of retirement is less of an issue than the psychological impact many people experience when transitioning into and living in retirement.

 “Retirement may be the most challenging thing you will ever do!”